chaos-polymtl/lethe/doc/source/parameters/sharp-immersed-boundary-solver/sharp-immersed-boundary-solver.rst

 .. warning::
     Concerning ``omega`` and ``orientation``, it's important to note that even the 2D solver uses the rotational velocity in 3D.
 In that case, it will only use the Z component of the rotational velocity, but all three should be defined.

-* The ``physical properties`` subsection contains all the parameters associated with the particle physical properties
+* The ``physical properties`` subsection contains all the parameters associated with the particle physical properties.
     * The ``density`` parameter is used to define the density of the particle.

     * The ``inertia`` parameter is used to define one of the diagonal elements of the rotational inertia matrix.
 Since we are defining spherical particles, we assume a uniform distribution of mass, and as such, all the diagonal elements of the rotational inertia matrix are the same.